sbupara/python/README.md

 # python
 Where I put all my python stuff.
+Mostly pertaining to statistics, machine learning and cryptography.